Deliverance (novel): Plot

 Ed returns to city life, feeling changed by the violent events and memories of the river.
-Dammed, it exists only in his mind.
-He occasionally sees Bobby but the latter moves to Hawaii.
+Now that the river is dammed, it exists only in his mind.
+He occasionally sees Bobby, but the latter moves to Hawaii.
 Ed and his wife later buy a cabin on another "dammed lake," and Lewis buys a neighboring cottage.
-Lewis is marked by a limp but the two city men return outwardly to their lives.
+Lewis is marked by a limp, but the two city men return outwardly to their previous lives.

 Reception

 Kirkus Reviews wrote that "James Dickey's first novel is an ambitious tale of adventure in which character is tested, quite literally, if preposterously, through action."

+Literary critic, philosopher, and theorist Fredric Jameson reviewed the book in a 1972 essay and used it for an extensive analysis of contemporary American society.

 Adaptations

-The book was adapted as a 1972 film of the same name directed by John Boorman.
-It starred Burt Reynolds and Jon Voight.
+The book was adapted in the 1972 film of the same name, on a screenplay written by Dickey.
+It was directed by John Boorman and starred Burt Reynolds, Jon Voight, Ned Beatty, and Ronny Cox.